-While Ethiopia has a strong and inclusive policy environment supporting youth access to FP services, the policies do not address youth's right to contraceptive services without spousal or parental consent.
-In the absence of this language, youth may face barriers when attempting to receive care.
-Ethiopia is placed in the gray category for this indicator.
-To strengthen the policy environment, the country should consider including direct language allowing youth to access FP services without parental or spousal consent.
+However, this law is not identified by name and could not be located.
+Unless confirmation of such a law or policy can be made, Ethiopia is placed in the gray category for this indicator.
+To strengthen the policy environment, the country should consider establishing or reaffirming and disseminating direct language allowing youth to access FP services without parental or spousal consent.